Olga Ozarovskaya: Career and late life

 In the early 20th-century around 1907, Ozarovskaya began performing in amateur circles and for societies.
 In 1911, she moved to Moscow and founded the Living Word Studio.
-Between 1915 to 1925, she travelled to Northern Russia four times in order to document the traditional Northern Russian folktales, songs, and epic stories.
+Between 1915 and 1925, she travelled to Northern Russia four times in order to document the traditional Northern Russian folktales, songs, and epic stories.
 In 1915, Ozarovskaya had travelled to Arkhangelsk Governorate to collect songs, there she met Mariya Krivopolenova whom she took along with her to Moscow in order for her to perform.
 She also transcribed Krivopolenova's work, which helped her work gain popularity.

-Ozarovskaya died on 12 June 1933 in Frunze (now Bishkek), Kirghiz ASSR, Soviet Union.
+Ozarovskaya died on 12 July 1933 and buried in Frunze (now Bishkek), Kirghiz ASSR, Soviet Union.
 Her personal archive is stored in St. Petersburg, in the Pushkin State Museum of Fine Arts.